POPLHLTH 704 : Undertaking Qualitative Health Research

 Course Overview

-In this course we develop practical experience in the appraisal and use of qualitative methods in research in health; the aim is for you to become a 'critical consumer' and a 'rigorous producer' of qualitative research.
+In this course we develop practical understanding of the appraisal and use of qualitative methods in research in health; the aim is for you to become a 'critical consumer' and a 'rigorous producer' of qualitative research.
 We develop holistic understanding of qualitative research, including rigour, ethics, research questions, methodological frameworks, and the design, conduct, and analysis and interpretation of research studies, as well as issues around (and creative approaches to) disseminating research.
 We will explore a variety of methodological approaches which fall under the broad 'qualitative research' umbrella.
-Students are required to write weekly synopses of specified readings and prepare an annotated bibliography examining the use of a specific methodological approach in qualitative health research.
+Students are required to write weekly synopses of specified readings and prepare an annotated bibliography examining the use of a specific chosen methodological approach in qualitative health research.
 There is a strong emphasis throughout on self-directed learning and developing your critical reading and reflective writing skills.
-The course includes peer feedback and incremental learning (for example, presentations on your annotated bibliography topic to small groups of peers, peer feedback on a draft, opportunities to revise earlier work).
+The course includes peer discussion, peer feedback and incremental learning (for example, presentations on your annotated bibliography topic to small groups of peers, peer feedback on a draft, opportunities to revise earlier work).

 Course Requirements